ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

 # Private and Public Subnets with VPC

-This tutorial walks you through creating your own virtual private cloud (VPC) with a public subnet for resources that must be exposed to the outside world and a private subnet for resources that should never be directly accessed from the outside world.
+This tutorial walks you through creating your own IBM Cloud Virtual Private Cloud (VPC) with a public subnet for resources that must be exposed to the outside world and a private subnet for resources that should never be directly accessed from the outside world.
 Instances on such a subnet could be your backend database or some secret store that you do not want to be publicly available.
 You will also define Access Control Lists with Inbound and Outbound rules for subnet Isolation.

-A Virtual Private Cloud (VPC) is a virtual network that is tied to your customer account.
-It offers you a cost-effective entry point that provides cloud security and the ability to scale dynamically with growth.
-It gives you fine-grained control over your virtual infrastructure and your network traffic segmentation.
+A VPC is your own cloud on a cloud infrastructure with a logical isolation from other virtual networks.

-A subnet is an IP address range, bound to a single Zone, which cannot span multiple Zones or Regions.
-A subnet can span the entirety of the Zone in the IBM Cloud VPC.
-For the purposes of IBM Cloud VPC, the important characteristic for a **subnet** is the fact that subnets can be isolated from one another, as well as being interconnected in the usual way.
-Subnet isolation can be accomplished by Network Access Control Lists (ACLs) that act as firewalls to control the flow of data packets among subnets.
+A subnetwork([subnet](https://cloud.ibm.com/docs/infrastructure/vpc/vpc-glossary.html#subnet)) is an IP address range, bound to a single zone, which cannot span multiple zones or regions.
+A subnet can span the entirety of the zone in the IBM Cloud VPC.
+For the purposes of VPC, the important characteristic for a subnet is the fact that subnets can be isolated from one another, as well as being interconnected in the usual way.
+Subnet isolation can be accomplished by Network [Access Control Lists](https://cloud.ibm.com/docs/infrastructure/vpc/vpc-glossary.html#access-control-list) (ACLs) that act as firewalls to control the flow of data packets among subnets.
 Similarly, security groups act as virtual firewalls to control the flow of data packets to and from individual virtual server instances (VSIs).
 {:shortdesc}

 - software defined network